Detroit Burglary Lawyer

 - Advocating for a lenient sentence if there are mitigating factors, such when you are being charged for your first offense

-If you need a Detroit Detroit property and arson crimes lawyer with deep experience of Michigan’s criminal justice system, criminal defense lawyer Maurice Davis is here to help.
+If you need a Detroit property crimes lawyer with deep experience of Michigan’s criminal justice system, criminal defense lawyer Maurice Davis is here to help.
 If you’ve been charged with a crime, you can call the Davis Law Group today for a free and confidential consultation of your case.

 At Davis Law Group PLLC, we’re committed to representing you every step of the way — from arrest to trial — and making sure you have all of the information you need to make decisions about your case.
 Call us for a consultation about your case today.